Outstanding training drill

 As only we allow any “I have to” kind of vibe, we put ourselves in a position of ignoring the current state of our life and our body.

-We can be overstressed already, without realising that, and pushing harder will only worsen the situation.
+We can be overstressed already with events of our regular lives, and pushing harder will only worsen the situation.

 The more we push the harder it gets